 “Aspinwall” original painting by Carol Skinger 24″ x 31″

 “Aspinwall” a painting of the rooftops of Aspinwall from Route 28 is original painting by Carol Skinger.
-It is a watercolor, gouache & ink painting on 400 lb watercolor paper, $950 framed and is in my solo art show and for sale at Cooper Siegel Community Library in Fox Chapel, PA May 14, 2017- March 15, 2018.
-25% of each sale benefits the library.
+It is a watercolor, gouache & ink painting on 400 lb watercolor paper, $950 framed.
+It was created for my 10 month solo art show (now ended) at Cooper Siegel Community Library in Fox Chapel, PA May 14, 2017- March 15, 2018.

 Prints available 11″ x 14″ printed on watercolor paper $55.
 Larger prints suitable for a 16 x 20 are $80.
 A high resolution scan has been made for future reproduction uses which can be generated (larger prints and other uses).